Required documents to list mineral rights

 Required documents

-• Existing Offers – Please provide your written offers with your check stubs.
+Any Existing Offers – Please provide your written offers with your check stubs.
 If you have any existing offers, we have to get you a better price or we don’t get paid.
 This makes listing a risk-free way to ensure you have the best offer in hand.

-Non-Leased and Non-Producing:
+If You’re Non-Leased and Non-Producing:

-• Existing Offers – Please provide your written offers with your check stubs.
+Any Existing Offers – Please provide your written offers with your check stubs.
 If you have any existing offers, we have to get you a better price or we don’t get paid.
 This makes listing a risk-free way to ensure you have the best offer in hand.

 Examples of required documents to list

-Where to get the required documents to list
+Where to get these documents

 In some cases you may not have held onto the check stub details or lease agreement.
 If you are missing documentation, below is how to obtain the necessary documentation to sell mineral rights.